 ⊕ Report inference analysis

 Increasing automation poses a problem – reduced loyalty due to less personal contact.
 However, AI can solve this problem in the form of an intelligent chatbot.
 Thanks to advancements in Machine Learning and Natural Language Processing and Natural Language Understanding technologies, its possible to create conversational tools that can hold conversations with customers in natural language, decipher questions and provide responses with the right information in a more efficient manner.
 It helps to avoid the expenditure on human resources since banks can considerably reduce the number of customer care executives.
-Customer satisfaction will also be enhanced as they can avail the service at the comfort of their homes without having to visit the bank.
-Chatbots can be used to announce new offers to the customer such as loans or send alert to customers if they have any payments due.
+Customer satisfaction will also be enhanced as they can avail of the service at the comfort of their homes without having to visit the bank.
+Chatbots can be used to announce new offers to the customer such as loans or send alerts to customers if they have any payments due.
 These conversational tools or virtual assistants can help customers access information such as account activity, routing numbers, bills, transfer money between accounts, schedule an in-person meeting at a branch, locate the nearest branch, etc. It can even educate a user about money management.
 Bank of America launched an AI-driven virtual assistant in 2018 to serve 25 million mobile banking customers.
 The capabilities of this AI-driven virtual assistant keeps constantly evolving.

 ⊕ 24*7 active AI-powered agent who can answer to any customer queries